Guest Post by Willis Eschenbach

 I live near a little town in the redwood-covered hills called Occidental.
 It’s not a city, it has no city government, it’s known for its Italian restaurants and not much else.
-There’s maybe a dozen or so businesses.
-And somehow, over the last quarter century or so, Ranger Rick became the unofficial mayor of Occidental.
+There are maybe a dozen or so businesses.
+And somehow, over the last quarter-century or so, Ranger Rick became the unofficial mayor of Occidental.
 Or maybe the town greeter.
 Or perhaps just the street sweeper.
 He didn’t do much, he didn’t have any official job, and he drank too much, but he was the spirit of the town.

 Ranger Rick was nobody’s fool … but he looked at the world from some very different place than you and I. He could be kind and gentle one minute and raging angry the next, but he never hurt a fly.
 He watched over the town like some benign and slightly demented elf.